What is a DAC? And why do you need one anyway?

 Audiolab's M-DAC+ is well equipped to slip into any system (Image credit: Audiolab)

-If you need more connectivity and aren't concerned about taking your DAC around with you, a desktop unit like the Award-winning Chord Mojo 2 or five-star Cambridge Audio DacMagic 200M might be more suitable.
-These are usually bigger and require their own power source, but often offer several additional digital or analogue audio inputs alongside a USB input for connecting to your computer.
+If you need more connectivity and aren't concerned about taking your DAC around with you, a desktop DAC like the Award-winning Chord Mojo 2 (which is actually portable) or five-star Cambridge Audio DacMagic 200M (which isn't) might be more suitable.
+These are usually bigger and require their own power source but often offer several additional digital or analogue audio inputs alongside a USB input for connecting to your computer.
 Some, like the also-Award-winning iFi Zen DAC V2, can be either USB or mains powered.

-Keep an eye out for a DAC with a headphone amp if you want to use headphones, as most but not all DACs offer this as an option – our Award-winning Chord Qutest, for instance, is a standalone DAC without any headphone features, designed to slip into a system between a digital source and amplifier to enhance performance.
+Keep an eye out for a DAC with a headphone amp if you want to use headphones, as most but not all DACs offer this as an option – our Award-winning Chord Qutest DAC, for instance, doesn't have headphone features and is instead designed to slip into a speaker-fronted system, between a digital source and amplifier, to enhance performance.

 Finally, some DACs are born to work as part of a bigger home audio system.
 These will usually have even more inputs – particularly more niche sockets such as AES/EBU – and potentially more features, including perhaps a volume control so they can also be used as a pre-amp.
 They'll support the full range of high-resolution music formats or have Bluetooth connectivity for streaming wirelessly from your smartphone or tablet, though both of these offerings are also increasingly offered by portable and desktop units nowadays.
 These home DACs tend to be at the higher end of the market so should deliver higher performance, too.